 Also, to keep your hourly planner from getting cluttered and difficult to read use colored pens to coordinate and separate different categories.
 Fine tip pens are ideal for this as well.

-Step 5) Turn these steps into habits.
+Step 5) Turn these steps into habits to become a disciplined person.

 The final, but still incredibly important, step for improving your self discipline is taking the steps above and turning everything you learned into habits.